Chapter 7. Immutant Messaging

 to false when decoding messages.
 To override this, you should set

-:decode? to false and bind *read-eval* to true before passing
+to false and bind *read-eval*

 the encoded message to